hphelion/documentation/mc.dashboard.md

 <img src="media/main-dash-all-services.png" width="580" alt="" />

 The main MC dashboard displays all your active services.
-In this example, the user has the compute service active for US West, an active object storage account, and his activity stream is displayed.
+In this example, the user has compute service active for region `US West`, an active object storage account, and his activity stream is displayed.
 See the sections below for a bit more discussion!

 ##Compute pane## {#compute}